dustinFriesenDev/Trailblazers/README.md

 9. Verify Field names match.
 10. Import.
 11. Repeat steps 6 - 10 for plants, animals, and geolocations
-12. Run frontend (VSCode was used)
+12. Start frontend server (VSCode was used).
+Use npm command in the frontend directory of project.
     ```sh
     npm start
     ```